 - A diet high in fat, especially animal fat, may increase prostate cancer risk.
 In fact, many doctors believe a low-fat diet may help reduce the risk of prostate cancer in addition to having other health benefits.

-- A diet high in vegetables, fruits, and legumes (beans and peas) may decrease the risk of prostate cancer.
+- A diet high in vegetables, fruits, and legumes, such as beans and peas, may decrease the risk of prostate cancer.
 It is unclear which nutrients are directly responsible.
 Lycopene, found in tomatoes and other vegetables, may slow or prevent cancer growth.
 In any case, such a diet does not cause harm and can lower a person’s blood pressure and risk of heart disease.

-It’s important to remember that specific changes to diet may not stop or slow the development of prostate cancer, and it’s possible such changes would need to begin early in life to have an effect.
+- Specific changes to diet may not stop or slow the development of prostate cancer, and it is possible such changes would need to begin early in life to have an effect.

-Although some risk factors for prostate cancer cannot be controlled, such as age and ethnicity, researchers continue to look into what men can do to lower their personal risk.
+Research continues to look into what factors cause this type of cancer and what men can do to lower their personal risk.
 There is no proven way to completely prevent this disease, but there may be steps you can take to lower your cancer risk.
 Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.

-A class of drugs called 5-alpha-reductase inhibitors (5-ARIs), which includes finasteride (Proscar) and dutasteride (Avodart), may lower a man’s risk of prostate cancer.
+A class of drugs called 5-alpha-reductase inhibitors (5-ARIs), which includes dutasteride (Avodart) and finasteride (Proscar), may lower a man’s risk of prostate cancer.
 In clinical trials, both drugs have reduced the risk of prostate cancer.
 However, research has also shown that some men who receive these drugs have a higher risk of developing a more aggressive type of prostate cancer than men who do not receive them.
-Interestingly, according to the results of long-term follow-up study that was published in 2013, the same number of men taking finasteride were alive 15 years later as those taking a placebo (78%).
-These results suggest that there is no increase in the risk of death for men taking finasteride.
-This subject remains controversial, and these drugs have not been approved yet for prostate cancer prevention by the U.S. Food and Drug Administration (FDA).
+Interestingly, according to the results of long-term follow-up study that was published in 2013, the same number of men taking finasteride were alive 15 years later as those taking an inactive substance called a placebo (78%).
+These results suggest that there is no decrease in the risk of death for men taking finasteride.
+This subject remains controversial, and these drugs have not been approved for prostate cancer prevention by the U.S. Food and Drug Administration (FDA).

 Prostate cancer screening

 Screening for prostate cancer is done to find evidence of cancer in otherwise healthy men.
-Two tests are commonly used to screen for prostate cancer: the PSA blood test and digital rectal examination (DRE, a test in which the doctor inserts a gloved lubricated finger into a man’s rectum and feels the surface of the prostate for any irregularities).
+Two tests are commonly used to screen for prostate cancer: the PSA blood test and digital rectal examination (DRE).
+A DRE is a test in which the doctor inserts a gloved lubricated finger into a man’s rectum and feels the surface of the prostate for any irregularities.